NikolaosPapas/aisd-wde-03-adding-a-stylesheet/README.md

 }
 ```

-- The `background-color` property sets the background color of the evening section to light coral.
-- The `font-size` and `padding` properties are the same as in the previous sections, maintaining consistency.
+**Explanation:**
+This code sets the evening section's color, font size, and defines the padding and margins for this section.

-6. **Styling All Headers**
+## 11. **Styling All Headers**
-The last step is to style all the `h2` headers in the sections:
+The last step is to style all the `h2` headers in all the sections:

+- [ ] Add the following code next in your `styles.css` file

 ```css
 /* Change the text color for all h2 elements */